How To Make Vape Juice: A Step-By-Step Guide

 5. Kitchen roll

-Ever essential when working with large quantities of vape juice, always keep some kitchen roll handy.
-It’s great for mopping up any spillages, wiping clean any blunt dripper needles, cleaning up bottle tops and generally keeping your vape kit dry during your experiments.
+Always keep some kitchen roll handy when working with large quantities of vape juice.
+It’s great for mopping up spillages, wiping clean blunt dripper needles, cleaning up bottle tops, and generally keeping your vape kit dry during your experiments.

 With these essentials you’re well on your way to fully kitting out your own vape juice laboratory.
 But tools are gear are only the beginning.
 Now we need to consider the ingredients you’ll be making your homebrew vape juice with.